Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, Thullanandā said to Jetā: “Spend the rains retreat here.”
 Then she went to a supporter’s house and praised her: “Jetā bhikkhunī is wise and virtuous, and she keeps the precepts.
 You should make offerings.”
 Then Jetā conducted herself with dignity, and when moving and looking around she didn’t forget about the rules.
 When (the supporters) saw her, happiness arose in their minds. … Later, (Thullanandā) criticized and irritated her.

 For this reason, the bhikkhunīs went and informed the World-honored One. … She answered: “I really did this.”
 The Buddha said: “This is an unwholesome thing. … Those who have already heard it should listen again: